finnmo/Personal-Projects/BedSensor/README.md

 - 5v Power Supply (Can work with 3.3 but more inaccurate)

 # Purpose:
 Bed Sensor based on 4 connected load cells and an Arduino based ESP8266 board will measure the change resistance based on the 5v input and convert the reading into a measurable wight in kilograms.
-The raw measurement will be sent to HomeAssistant to process bed related automatons.
+The raw measurement will be sent to HomeAssistant to process bed related automations.